Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

 For Fedora
 ----------

-Make sure you followed the extra note about editing ``/etc/uwsgi.ini`` and run:
+Make sure you followed the extra note about editing ``/etc/uwsgi.ini`` earlier and run:

 .. code:: sh